OzLe/esco-semantic/README.md

 # ESCO Data Ingestion Tool

-This tool ingests ESCO (European Skills, Competences, Qualifications and Occupations) data into a Neo4j graph database.
-It processes various CSV files containing skills, occupations, and their relationships, creating a comprehensive knowledge graph.
+This tool is designed for visualizing and testing the ESCO (European Skills, Competences, Qualifications and Occupations) taxonomy in a Neo4j graph database.
+It processes various CSV files containing skills, occupations, and their relationships, creating a comprehensive knowledge graph for exploration and analysis purposes.

+## Disclaimer

+This tool is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ## Prerequisites